judichunt/RECEIPT-IDENTIFICATION/README.md

 # RECEIPT-IDENTIFICATION
 Is this receipt a “Walmart” receipt – Yes/No?

-The input_folder sould be changed in following 3 python files to the folder of the photos in your computer.
+The input_folder in following 3 python files sould be replaced with the folder of the photos in your computer.

 1. pytesseract_test: extract words from photos
    output: ocr_train and ocr_test